 Day 1 – CHEE to the Rescue

 The bottleneck continued into Friday night and the early morning as fans trickled into the venue.
 Promoters were able to produce CHEE to replace Esseks, who provided a stunning set full of live edits and unreleased tunes at the Earth Stage around 10 PM.
-Keeping the UK vibes alive, Rusko was up next with an hour full of floor scrubbing drum and bass.
+Next up was Rusko who provided an hour full of floor scrubbing drum and bass.

 Griz closed out the Fire Stage in an absolutely ravishing fashion, and fans were given their first taste of the scale of production that the weekend was to provide.
 High-caliber pyrotechnics, immaculate stage design, and a powerful sound system were everything that those lucky enough to get in needed to get the vibes going again.
 Finally, Bob Moses closed things off at the Air Stage with a provocative performance which began to make everyone feel that things might just be alright.